ERA Constitution

 A new Co-Chair is elected by the committee members and is expected to come from the current cohort of committee members.

 Should no member of the current committee wish to stand as Co-Chair, the Co-Chair post will be offered back to the exiting Co-Chair.
-In the event of a split rote, the existing Co-Chair will have the casting vote.
+In the event of a split vote, the existing Co-Chair will have the casting vote.

 Co-Treasurers